prettier/prettier/docs/options.md

 ## Align ternary lines

-Align ternary lines in case of multiline ternary term (default behavior, which is in conflict with ESLint/StandardJS behavior).
+Keep default alignment of ternary expression lines, which is in conflict with "Standard JS" formatting in case of certain nested ternary expressions.
-Should be disabled for consistency with ESLint/StandardJS behavior.

 Valid options:

-- `true` - Align ternary lines in case of multiline ternary term.
+- `true` - Keep default alignment of ternary expression lines.
-- `false` - Do not align ternary lines in case of multiline ternary term.
+- `false` - Disable default alignment of ternary expression lines.
+Adds some more consistency with "Standard JS" in case of certain nested ternary expressions, may lead to some other conflicts with "Standard JS".

 | Default | CLI Override               | API Override                |
 | ------- | -------------------------- | --------------------------- |